-Admire the magnificent Christmas tree, decorated in traditional Norwegian style, which stands tall in Trafalgar Square over the festive season.
+Admire the magnificent Christmas tree in Trafalgar Square, which is decorated in traditional Norwegian style and stands tall in the iconic square over the festive season.

 The giant Norwegian spruce has been an annual gift to London from the people of Norway since 1947, in recognition of Britain’s support during the Second World War.

-Don't miss the lighting of the famous Christmas tree on 6 December at 6pm.
-There is also a blessing of the crib ceremony on 9 December at 5.30pm, which features a torchlit procession and music from St Martin-in-the-Fields church.
+Don't miss the lighting of the famous Christmas tree, which happens in early December.
+There is also usually a blessing of the crib ceremony, which features a torchlit procession and music from St Martin-in-the-Fields church.

 Venue Details & Map